NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 configuration from the "Restore Configuration" link at the resource definition page.

-.. rubric:: How do I restore customization after the default configuration restore?
+**How do I restore customization after the default configuration restore?**
-  :name: how-do-i-restore-customization-after-the-default-configuration-restore

 The Parallel Works default configuration release updates depend on the changes made to the platform.
 You can protect